JustAnyones/Plugin-creator-website/docs/docs/guides/templates.md

 A common issue in writing plugins is code duplication as you use the same code over and over again to define similar things.
 A solution to this problem are templates.

-Let's say your code (simplified) looks something like this :json
+Let's say your code (simplified) looks something like this:
 ```json
 [
   {